-You are now ready to install your mainboard.
-The mounting hole pattern of the S1694SA/L matches the Micro ATX system board specifications.
-The S1694SA/L will fit in a Micro ATX or a standard ATX chassis.
+You are now ready to install your motherboard.
+The mounting hole pattern of the S1894 matches the Micro ATX system board specifications.
+The S1894 will fit in a Micro ATX or a standard ATX chassis.

 How to install our products right...the first time.